 - Strengthen your neck

 - Strengthen your shoulder muscles

 - Apply some arnica gel for quick, localised pain relief

 - See a cranial osteopath if you're over 40

 Read on to find out more about why these things are helpful.

 Why is neck and shoulder pain such a problem?

-Hunched, bent at the middle and slightly to one side, does this sound familiar?
-Far too many of us these days suffer from shoulder and neck pain, so maybe we should have listened to our parents and teachers when they told us to SIT UP STRAIGHT and stop slouching!
+Is your posture hunched, bent at the middle or leaning slightly to one side?
+Far too many of us these days suffer from shoulder and neck pain, so maybe we should have listened to our parents and teachers when they told us to "SIT UP STRAIGHT!" and stop slouching...

-So, it is no wonder our poor shoulders and necks have started to complain.
+So, it is no wonder our poor shoulders and necks have started to complain!
 The combination of this slouchy behaviour with factors such as sleeping awkwardly, muscle strain, stress, age and overexertion puts added pressure on our necks and shoulders.